-- For $9.99/month you subscribe to the telemedicine service to get 24/7 hassle-free access to doctors who can even give you a prescription for a basic, common problem when appropriate.
+- For $11.99/month you subscribe to the telemedicine service to get 24/7 hassle-free access to doctors who can even give you a prescription for a basic, common problem when appropriate.

 - If you’re going to hit the high deductible on a short-term health insurance plan (say $2,500 or $5,000), there’s a really good chance it was because you were injured in an accident or because of something like a critical illness or heart attack.
-So you can purchase the “Gap Plan” that bundles these coverages together in one package.
+So you can purchase the “Gap Plan” (the Plan Enhancer, described above) that bundles these coverages together in one package.

 Or you could substitute a Christian health-sharing ministry in place of the short-term health plan.
 If you can abide by the lifestyle statement, this could be an even less expensive option because this will exempt you from the individual mandate in the Affordable Care Act, so no fine!